Social Development Network: Project Network

-The amount of funding that is provided depends on several factors, such as gender balance (the bare minimum being 60–40%), the originality of the programme, the degree of reach as well as the extent to which participants will benefit from the social interaction.
+The amount of funding that was provided depended on several factors, such as gender balance (the bare minimum being 60–40%), the originality of the programme, the degree of reach as well as the extent to which participants could benefit from the social interaction.
 As of 30 March 2007, the SDN had funded a total of about $275,000 worth of social activities.

-Through Project Network, SDN has helped to co-fund orientation camps and student activities organised by the local universities to facilitate more gender-balanced social interaction opportunities on campus.
-Official student bodies may apply for the fund if they meet the criteria of the funding scheme, such as balanced gender ratio, meaningful interaction among opposite genders, etc.
+Through Project Network, SDN helped to co-fund orientation camps and student activities organised by the local universities to facilitate more gender-balanced social interaction opportunities on campus.
+Official student bodies could apply for the fund if they meet the criteria of the funding scheme.